-This motherboard has seven fan headers (FAN1~6, FANA) on the motherboard.
-These are 4-pin fan headers, which are backward compatible with traditional 3-pin fans.
+This motherboard has six fan headers (FAN1~6) on the motherboard.
+This is a 4-pin fan header, which is backward compatible with a traditional 3-pin fan.
 The onboard fan speed is controlled by Thermal Management (via Hardware Monitoring) in the BIOS.
 When using Thermal Management setting, please use all 3-pin fans or all 4-pin fans.

-- Fan Header Pin Definitions
+Fan Header Pin Definitions

-Pin# Pin# Definition
+Pin# Definition

 1 Ground (Black)

 2 +12V (Red)

 3 Tachometer

 4 PWM Control